 - Include your wishes in a living will or health care power of attorney.

-If you do change your mind, talk with your doctor right away.
+If you do change your mind, talk with your doctor or health care team right away.
 Also tell your family and caregivers about your decision.
 Destroy any documents you have that include the DNR order.

 Due to illness or injury, you may not be able to state your wishes about CPR.
 In this case:

-- If your doctor has already written a DNR order at your request, your family cannot override it.
+- If your doctor has already written a DNR order at your request, your family may not override it.

 - You may have named someone to speak for you, such as a health care agent.
 If so, this person or a legal guardian can agree to a DNR order for you.

-Iverson KV, Heine CE.
+Iserson KV, Heine CE.
 Bioethics.
-In: Marx JA, Hockberger RS, Walls RM, et al., eds.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:bonus online content.
+Philadelphia, PA: Elsevier Saunders; 2014:e33-e46.